yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Registration/TC-036_Validate_Security_Answer_Above_Maximum_Length.md

 ---

 ## ✅ Expected Result

-A validation message should be displayed indicating that the maximum character limit has been exceeded.
-Registration should not be allowed
+- A validation message should be displayed indicating that the maximum character limit has been exceeded
+- Registration should not be allowed